MapoftheInternet.com

 IP, domain, website, or web object URL.
 They can also change

-the text on the cube, or supply a .jpg .gif or .mov image to
+the text on the cube, or supply an image file like .jpg or .gif

 be displayed as the cube.
 The cubes have no borders so several